NDSolve`FEM`

 • If a rule is not specified for any of these coefficient names, the coefficients of that type are all assumed to be 0.

-• Transient system of PDEs may be specified up through second order based on the form:
+• Transient systems of PDEs may be specified up through second, with the first-order temporal derivative and the second-order temporal derivative.

 • NDSolve reduces transient systems so that they are first order in time.